 Mission of Mercy: Volunteer Job Description

 Whether you are a caring dental professional or just a caring individual, there are numerous opportunities for you to volunteer at the MDA Mission of Mercy.
 Please note, all volunteers must be at least 18 years of age.
-Anyone involved with direct patient care or Sterilization must have their hepatitis vaccination up to date.
+Anyone involved with direct patient care or Sterilization must have their Hepatitis B vaccination.
 MOM is divided into several departments with each department needing various types of volunteers.

-Dentists: Those with a current, unrestricted Michigan license (or out-of-state temporary license) may work in the following clinic areas: Dental Triage (initial oral exam), Routing (determining which care will be provided), Anesthesia (administering local anesthesia for restorative, endodontic or oral surgery patients), Oral Surgery, Restorative, Endodontics, Prosthodontics (taking impressions and fitting treatment partials), Pediatrics or Radiography.
+Dentists: Those with a current, unrestricted Michigan license (or out-of-state temporary license) may work in the following clinic areas: Dental Triage (initial oral exam), Routing (determining which care will be provided), Anesthesia (administering local anesthesia for restorative, endodontic or oral surgery patients), Oral Surgery, Restorative, Endodontics, Prosthodontics (taking impressions and fitting treatment partials), Pediatrics, Radiography, and Post-Op Check.
 All dental treatment is provided under local anesthesia, no nitrous oxide or sedation will be available.
+A Dentist Floater position will place dentists where needed, to fill empty positions or when dentists take breaks.
 Dentists may work in one of the areas listed above or may choose to volunteer in any non-dental position.

-Dental Assistants: Experienced dental assistants may work in the following areas: Dental Triage (scribing for the initial oral exam), Restorative, Oral Surgery, Endodontics, Prosthodontics, Pediatrics, Radiography, Chart Review, Sterilization, Dental Supply or Patient Education.
+Dental Assistants: Experienced dental assistants may work in the following areas: Dental Triage (scribing for the initial oral exam), Restorative, Oral Surgery, Endodontics, Prosthodontics, Pediatrics, Radiography, Record Verification, Sterilization, Dental Supply or Patient Education.

 Dental Equipment Technicians: Individuals with appropriate training and experience to set-up, maintain, and tear down dental equipment.

-Front Office Staff/Billing Clerks: May work in Data Entry using barcode scanning, Patient Exit Interview, Patient Registration or any other non-dental positions.
+Front Office Staff/Billing Clerks: May work in Data Entry using barcode scanning, Patient Exit Interview, Record Verification, Patient Registration or any other non-dental positions.

-Hygiene/Assisting Students: Sign up in Sterilization, Patient Education or any non-dental position.
+Hygiene/Assisting Students: Sign up in Sterilization, Patient Education, Hygiene Support, Clinic Support or any non-dental position.